parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 when the CEO or CFO is desperately looking for meaningful--if imperfect--progress on a higher priority objective.
-Knowing what is high priority starts with understanding as much about the business as possible, and asking "What would be the impact of this?".
+Knowing what is high priority starts with understanding as much about the business as possible, and asking "What would be the impact of this?" for each request.
 The technology organization must take an active interest in the impact of their tasks and provide inputs into prioritization.
-If they don't, soon there will be a lot of priority 1 tickets.
+If they don't, soon there will be a lot of "priority 1" tickets, where the requestor of each ticket genuinely believes their request is top priority.
+It is, for them.
+They can't all be done together, though, due to limited resources.
 At that point the technology function will have to prioritize anyway, and since they did not seek to understand the impact and priority upfront, sub-optimal heuristics like first-come-first-serve, whoever-shouts-loudest, or whatever-is-easiest will be used.
 These methods may not necessarily prioritize what the organization really needs.

 Successful CTOs also prioritize recurring problems.
 Not every problem is important enough to solve immediately.
 Two questions help to clarify the